ru4en/cs1pc20_project_man_tool/README.md

-        init                    Create an generic layout for programing projects. feature [ < args > ]    Manage Features (Check bellow for functionality) make                    run makefile from anywhere in the project directory
+        init                    Create an generic layout for programing projects. feature [ < args > ]    Manage Features (Check bellow for functionality) make                    run makefile from anywhere in the project directory tree                    produce image of the folder structure (docs/treeuml.png) web                     view the project in a web application user [ < args > ]       Manage users and acess controls

 Options that can be called to interact with features: pm feature [ < args > ]